apache/couchdb-documentation/src/replication/conflicts.rst

 Note that each peer is explicitly tracked, and therefore has to be explicitly created.
 If a peer becomes stale or is no longer needed, it's up to you to remove it from your configuration and delete the remote tracking branch.
-This is different to CouchDB, which doesn't keep any peer state in the database.
+This is different from CouchDB, which doesn't keep any peer state in the database.

-Another difference with git is that it maintains all history back to time zero - git compaction keeps diffs between all those versions in order to reduce size, but CouchDB discards them.
+Another difference between CouchDB and git is that it maintains all history back to time zero - git compaction keeps diffs between all those versions in order to reduce size, but CouchDB discards them.
 If you are constantly updating a document, the size of a git repo would grow forever.
 It is possible (with some effort)